ubccr/hpc-toolset-tutorial/docs/docker_tips.md

 `docker volume list`
 `docker volume rm XX` (XX=volume id)

-If you're getting an error about volumes in use but there is nothing running, stop docker, manually delete the files, and start docker:
+If you're getting an error about volumes in use but there is nothing running, stop docker, manually delete the files, and start docker again.
+These commands are different depending on the operating system so we recommend using your favorite search provider to locate instructions for this.
-`sudo systemctl stop docker`
-`sudo rm /var/lib/docker/volumes/XXX` (XXX=name of volume)
-`sudo systemctl start docker`

 ### Finding IP address of container